Glen Barclay

 Glenville Te Punga o Te Arawa Barclay (6 September 1888 – 19 February 1959) (surname Pakere in Māori) was a New Zealand professional rugby league footballer who played in the 1900s and 1910s.
 He played at representative level for New Zealand Māori, and at club level for North Sydney, as a forward.

 International honours

 Barclay represented New Zealand Māori on the groundbreaking 1908 New Zealand Māori rugby league tour of Australia.

-Genealogical information
+Personal life

 Barclay was the brother of the rugby league footballer, Frank Barclay (whose Māori name was Hauāuru Pakere).